-Authors/ Research Team Vaudreuil, R., Bronson, H., & Bradt, J. Rebecca Vaudreuil, Hannah Bronson, Joke Bradt Study Name Bridging the Clinic to Community: Music Performance as Social Transformation for Military Service Members Abstract The use of musical performance in music therapy with military service members is discussed as a vehicle for social transformation and re-integration.
+Authors/ Research Team Vaudreuil, R., Bronson, H., & Bradt, J. (2019) Rebecca Vaudreuil, Hannah Bronson, Joke Bradt Study Name Bridging the Clinic to Community: Music Performance as Social Transformation for Military Service Members Abstract The use of musical performance in music therapy with active duty military service members is discussed as a vehicle for social transformation and re-integration.
 The use of musical performance in music therapy is not without controversy.
-Therapy is considered a process, not a product, and confidentiality and privacy are essential components of therapy.
-However, others have argued that public performances can validate therapeutic changes in clients, give voice to their experiences, raise awareness of social issues within their communities, transform perceptions of injury or illness in audience members, and may result in the clients gaining support and validation from their communities.
-We discuss the potential of musical performances to contribute to individual development and rehabilitation and facilitate change at the community level for military service members.
-We illustrate this through two brief case reports of service members who received music therapy as part of their treatment for post-traumatic stress, traumatic brain injury, and other psychological health concerns at the National Intrepid Center of Excellence, a Directorate of Walter Reed National Military Medical Center in the USA.
-The service members wrote, learned, and refined songs over multiple music therapy sessions and created song introductions to share with the audience the meanings and benefits gained from integrating performance in music therapy.
-The case reports also include excerpts of interviews conducted with these service members several months later about their experiences of performing and the perceived impact on the audience and greater community.
-Population Studied Active duty service members in music therapy treatment at NICoE; N=2 Treatment Music Therapy Standalone; at least two sessions with each patient Study Design Case Report: Qualitative Research Study Methods and Measures Patient reports of song selection, symbolism, and performance experiences to enhance understanding of the impact of performance integrated into music therapy sessions and service member preparation for and participation in NICoE Creative Arts Cafe.
-Measures: Clinical commentary, patient interviews, documentation, performance observation Status or Citation Abstract accepted for submission to Frontiers in Psychology , manuscript under review by NICoE PAO.
+Therapy is considered a process, not a product, and essential components of this therapeutic process are confidentiality and privacy.
+However, others have argued that public performances can validate therapeutic changes in clients, give voice to clients' experiences, raise awareness of social issues within their community, transform perceptions of disability or illness in audience members, and provide opportunities to receive support and validation from the community.
+We discuss the potential of musical performances to contribute to individual development and rehabilitation in active duty service members as well as facilitate change at the community level.
+We illustrate this through three brief case reports of active duty service members who received music therapy services at the National Intrepid Center of Excellence on base at Walter Reed National Military Medical Center in the USA as part of their treatment of Post-Traumatic Stress Disorder, Traumatic Brain Injury, and other psychological health concerns.
+The service members selected, learned and refined songs over multiple music therapy sessions, created introductions to each song to share with the audience the meaning of each song and the benefits gained from working with these songs in therapy.
+The case reports also include excerpts of interviews conducted with these service members several months following their performances about their experiences of the performance themselves and the perceived impact on the community.
+Population Studied Active duty service members in music therapy treatment at NICoE; N=2 Treatment Music Therapy standalone; at least two sessions with each patient.
+Study Design Case Report: Qualitative Research Study Methods and Measures Patient reports of song selection, symbolism, and performance experiences to enhance understanding of the impact of performance integrated into music therapy sessions and service member preparation for and participation in NICoE Creative Arts Cafe.Measures: Clinical commentary, patient interviews, documentation, performance observation Status or Citation The manuscript is under review in a scholarly journal.
 Weblink

-Authors/ Vaudreuil, R., Langston, D., O'Malley, A. M., Kass, S., Levy, C., & Magee, W. Research Team Rebecca Vaudreuil, Diane Langston., Ann Marie O'Malley, Sara Kass, Chuck Levy, Wendy Magee Study Name Implementing Music Therapy through Telehealth: Considerations for Military Populations (working title) Abstract This paper explores the field of telehealth, as implemented to facilitate the delivery of music therapy.
+Authors/ Research Team Vaudreuil, R., Langston, D., O'Malley, A. M., Kass, S., Levy, C., & Magee, W. (2019) Rebecca Vaudreuil, Diane Langston., Ann Marie O'Malley, Sara Kass, Chuck Levy, Wendy Magee Study Name Implementing Music Therapy through Telehealth: Considerations for Military Populations (working title) Abstract This paper explores the field of telehealth, as implemented to facilitate the delivery of music therapy.
 Research regarding the use of telehealth in creative arts programming is predominantly focused on art and dance movement therapies and includes little information about music therapy and telehealth.
 This paper addresses the integration of telehealth technology in music therapy through the use of telehealth with other creative arts therapies.
 This paper reviews past and present utilization of clinical music therapy telehealth practices with military populations and informs discussion for future considerations of music therapy as an integrated part of creative arts therapies telehealth practices on a clinical to community continuum.
 Population Studied Veterans who transferred from the National Intrepid Center of Excellence and are in treatment through the Malcom Randall VA in Gainesville, FL.
 Treatment Music therapy; telehealth; individual and group sessions.
 Study Design Clinical practice paper with a focus on program development and program examples Methods and Measures Clinical observations, program review, program design, documentation, participant testimonials Status or Citation Manuscript in progress.
 Weblink